codemang/codemang.github.io/README.md

 # A.N.D.

-A.N.D.
-Mobile App Development LLC
+The official website for A.N.D.
+Mobile App Development LLC.